renato-macedo/100DaysOfCode/README.md

 ## Day 17
 Still on Udemy, I thought I had a good understanding of React but that's definitely not true.
 To be honest, I am just studying to build the apps I need, I don't intend to delve into it

+## Day 18/19
+Tried Redux for the first time, it wasn't as hard as I thought it would be, having a good understanding of javascript probably helped